SaaSyEth/eth-owl/README.md

   _endpoint: 'https://yhk4twhgq8.execute-api.us-east-1.amazonaws.com/prod/swoops' // your REST API endpoint that will be pinged (a POST request) for each incoming/outgoing transaction to `_addr`
 }
 ```

+#### emails

+Price is the same as webhooks.
+0.1 ETH to subscribe your email address to an Ethereum address for 1 year.
+Email is within ~1 min of the transaction being confirmed, and includes the Ethereum address, transaction hash, and a link to the transaction on Etherscan.

 #### Docs for your REST API POST endpoint